 CPH Banque has an unambiguous objective to fulfil all European and national regulatory capital requirements, more in particular those specified in CRR2 for the banking activities and Solvency II3 for its insurance activities.
-In addition to the regulatory requirements, CPH aligns its objectives with the recommendations of the Conseil National de la Coopération, this is the Belgian consultative intuition established by the Belgian law of 20 July 1955 in order to promote the principles of a co-operative statute and preserve the co-operative ideal.
+In addition to the regulatory requirements, CPH aligns its objectives with the recommendations of the Conseil National de la Coopération, de l'Entrepreneuriat social et de l'entreprise Agricole, this is the Belgian consultative intuition established by the Belgian law of 20 July 1955 in order to promote the principles of a co-operative statute and preserve the co-operative ideal.
 Therefore, the bank does not aim at a pure capitalistic return but at a sustainable evolution with respect for its social role.
 The general conditions for co-operative institutions limit the yearly dividend of the co-operative shares to a maximum of 6%.